Bareflank/bsl/README.md

 ## **Description**

-The Bareflank Support Library (BSL) is a header-only C++20 library that provides an API that is similar to the C++ Standard Library that is AUTOSAR and C++ Core Guideline compliant.
-To achieve this, the BSL does not adhere to the C++ Standard Library specification, but attempts to where possible (as the C++ Standard Library specification in its current form is not compliant with either set of guidelines).
-Since a number of critical systems applications do not support dynamic memory or C++ exceptions, the BSL uses neither, but is capable of supporting both if your environment supports them.
+The Bareflank Support Library (BSL) is a C++20, AUTOSAR and C++ Core Guideline compliant header-only library intended to support the development of critical systems applications on Windows and Linux using the Clang/LLVM compiler.
+Although the BSL does not adhere to the C++ Standard Library specification, it attempts to where possible, to ensure most of the APIs are as familiar as possible.
+Since a number of critical systems applications do not support dynamic memory or C++ exceptions, the BSL uses neither, but is capable of supporting both if exceptions are used.

+To ensure compliance with AUTOSAR and the C++ Core Guidelines, the development of the BSL makes heavy use of our own, custom version of [Clang Tidy](https://github.com/Bareflank/llvm-project).
+It should be noted that our implementation of Clang Tidy used to verify compliance with the AUTOSAR and C++ Core Guideline specifications is more restrictive than required and as such, you may find some of the rules implemented by our version of Clang Tidy more restrictive than is needed for your application.
+Furthermore, some of the rules in AUTOSAR and the C++ Core Guidelines are OBE due to the lack of dynamic memory, exceptions, and the required use of classes like bsl::safe_integral, which prevent implicit conversions, overflows, underflows, wrapping errors and ensure certain operations are not possible (like using the shift operators on signed integers).
+Other rules like the use of auto and braced initialization are also OBE thanks to C++17.

+With respect to testing, the BSL provides full [MC/DC](https://en.wikipedia.org/wiki/Modified_condition/decision_coverage) unit testing with 100% code coverage.
+To simplify this task, the BSL is written without the use of &&, ||, >= or <=, and all if statements follow a strict "if", "else if", "else" policy designed to ensure simple line coverage tools can be used to prove all MC/DC paths are taken during testing.
+Futhermore, the entire BSL is written as a "constexpr", meaning most (minus the bsl::ifmap and bsl::ioctl) APIs are unit tested both at compile-time and run-time (meaning most of the unit tests are actually executed from a static_assert).
+This allows us to ensure that the compiler's rules for constexpr and undefined behavior are leveraged to prove the BSL does not invoke UB at runtime.
+Unit tests are still executed at runtime after compilation so that we can use code coverage tools like CodeCov to ensure 100% coverage.
+Finally, we use GitHub Actions to verify compiler compatibility, as well as perform additional static/ dynamic analysis tasks such as running the BSL unit tests with the Address and UB sanitizers enabled.

 ## **Quick start**